 In my view, all law - whether scientific, jurisprudential or moral - has a primal form that states what a body must do and/or what a body must not do.
 "Thou shalt" and "thou shalt not" are formalizations of parental instructions.
 As discussed below, Jerome Frank stated something similar in Law and the Modern Mind.
 Scientific law applies "shalt" and "shalt not" to material bodies.
 In jurisprudential law, the body is called a person.
-To use such words in parallel statements: the law of gravity states that a material body that is dropped from a height must fall; and the Vehicle Code states that a person must not drive a car through a red traffic light.
+To use such words in parallel statements: the law of gravity states that a material body that is dropped from a height must fall according to a certain formula; and the Vehicle Code states that a person must not drive a car through a red traffic light and if such an act is performed, a certain penalty will be imposed.

-In other words, the primal form of a law is a mandatory or prohibitory action statement applicable to a class of activities of a class of bodies.
-Pursuant to the form, the law applies to all designated activities of all bodies within the class in a rigid, symmetrical and invariant way.
-Such a form is often useful but there are many situations where the actual case does not fit easily into the form.
-Jurisprudential law has developed flexible forms to deal with such situations.
+In other words, the primal form of a "law" is a mandatory or prohibitory action statement applicable to a class of activities of a class of bodies.
+When the form is followed, the law applies to all such designated activities of all bodies within the class in a rigid, symmetrical and invariant way.
+Such forms are often useful but there are many actual cases that do not fit easily into the form.
+Jurisprudential law has developed flexible adaptations to deal with such cases.

-Investigation into jurisprudential law starts with three basic forms of legal reasoning that have been followed in Western Civilization since days of the Roman Empire, all based on notions about the origin of law, namely: (1) jurisprudential law is inherent in things and eternal, as declared by a deity or discovered scientifically - called the natural law theory; (2) jurisprudential law is the will of the ruling Sovereign, declared and enforced for His, Her or Its purposes, however transient - called the positive law theory; and (3) jurisprudential law is a formalized expression of traditions established in a community and/or from a course of dealings between parties - called the customary law theory.
+Investigation into jurisprudential law starts with three basic forms of legal reasoning that have been followed in Western Civilization since days of the Roman Empire, all based on notions about the origin of such law, namely: (1) jurisprudential law is inherent in things and eternal, as declared by a deity or discovered scientifically - called the natural law theory; (2) jurisprudential law is the will of the ruling Sovereign, declared and enforced for His, Her or Its purposes, however transient - called the positive law theory; and (3) jurisprudential law is a formalized expression of traditions established in a community and/or of practices established through a course of dealings - called the customary law theory.